We have audited the attached Balance Sheet of CHROMATIC INDIA LIMITED,

 10. In our opinion and according to the information and explanations

-given to us, there are adequate internal contra procedures commensurate
+given to us, there are adequate internal control procedures

-with the size of the Company and the nature of its business for the
+commensurate with the size of the Company and the nature of its

-purchase of stores, rav materials including components, plant and
+business for the purchase of stores, raw materials including

 11. The Company has an adequate internal audit system commensurate